Layr-Labs/eigenlayer-docs/docs/operators/concepts/operator-keys.md

 For information on Operator keys, refer to [Keys](../../eigenlayer/concepts/keys-and-signatures).

 :::important
-When running Restributable Operator Sets, Operators must ensure sufficient focus is given to key management and opsec.
+When running Redistributable Operator Sets, Operators must ensure sufficient focus is given to key management and opsec.
 A compromise in an Operator key could enable a malicious actor to register for a malicious AVS, and slash and redistribute allocated Staker funds to a specified address.
 :::